VermontDepartmentOfHealth/docgov/posts/careers.md

 ## What to Prepare

 1. Create a System Diagram of a Previous Project
-2. Familiarize yourself with MS SQL Server Management Studio
+2. Familiarize yourself with our Development Environment (see below for details)

 ### Project Diagram